 That LoVely wedding

 Mark this in your calendars because July 19, 2019, is a moment that will live in infamy for all LoVe fans.
-After a fake out where it seems like Logan ditches Veronica at the altar, these two crazy kids finally get hitched.
-It’s low-key and romantic, surrounded by the few but most important people in their lives at City Hall.
+After a fake-out where it seems like Logan ditches Veronica at the altar, these two crazy kids finally get hitched.
+It's low-key and romantic, surrounded by only a few of the most important people in their lives at City Hall.
 It should be the happiest moment in their relationship, and it is…at first.
 They immediately go home to pack for a honeymoon.
-But tragedy strikes, and a bomb meant for Veronica kills Logan just outside of their place.
-It’s the shocker no one sees coming, cruelly ripping away LoVe as soon as they achieve real happiness.
+But tragedy strikes and a bomb meant for Veronica kills Logan just outside of their place.
+It's the shocker no one sees coming, cruelly ripping away LoVe as soon as they achieve real happiness.